-An applicant who has met the admission requirements set out for this program and for UPEI.
+An applicant who has met the requirements set out for this program and for UPEI and has been accepted into the program.
 Students are enrolled in the MBA on a program basis and considered to be full time graduate students.

 Procedures This is a course-based graduate program with a Signature Project.
-After examining the student's academic record, the Director of the Graduate Business Studies Committee will confirm the program for the student.
-The program will include prescribed studies on the basis of which the candidate's final standing will be determined and, in exceptional cases, it may include additional courses either chosen by the student or specified by the Graduate Business Studies Committee.
+After examining the student's academic record, the Director of the MBA Committee will confirm the program for the student.
+The program will include prescribed studies on the basis of which the candidate's final standing will be determined and, in exceptional cases, it may include additional courses either chosen by the student or specified by the MBA Committee.